wladimirbix/VSC-Development-Environment/README.md

     - Dev Containers

 4. Create your own repository using the template
-   Go to GitHub and click the "Use this template" button to create your own repository based on this template and clone it to a local folder afterwards.
+   Go to GitHub and click the "Use this template" button to create your own repository based on this template and clone it to a local folder afterwards (detailed instructions below).

+5. Start Docker Desktop
+   Make sure Docker Desktop is installed and running on your computer.

+6. Build and open the program in the Docker container
+   Open Visual Studio Code and press Ctrl + Shift + P to open the command palette.
+Search for the command "Dev Containers: Rebuild and Reopen in Container" and select it.

+7. Create a profile
+   Once the container is built, open a new terminal (by clicking the "+" icon on the right of the console or by pressing "Ctrl + Shift + ö") and type `unicon` in the console and follow the instructions to create a profile.

+8. Log into a Databricks profile
+   To log into a Databricks profile, click on the Databricks extension icon on the left side of Visual Studio Code and select "Log in".
+Then choose the profile you want to log in with.
+   Afterwarts click on "Clusters" and select the cluster you want to use.
+   Then select "venv" and click on the "default_python_venv" or select a custom one.

 ### Cloning a GitHub Repository Using Visual Studio Code

       Follow the steps below to clone a GitHub repository using Visual Studio Code (VS Code):